Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Low-Frequency Extension

-These headphones have decent bass accuracy.
-Like most open-backs, they struggle to reproduce low-bass, so you don't feel the deep thump of instruments like kick drums.
-However, the overextended mid and high-bass adds an extra punch and boom to the mix, though it may sound slightly muddy.
+These headphones have adequate bass profile target compliance.
+Like most open-backs, they struggle to reproduce low bass, so you don't feel the deep thump of instruments like kick drums.
+However, they boost mid and high bass to add an extra punch and boom to the mix, though it may sound slightly bloated on busy tracks.

 Mid-Mid

-These headphones have great mid accuracy.
-The response is even and balanced throughout the range, so vocals and lead instruments sound full-bodied and present.
-However, the underemphasis in the high-mid can weaken these same instruments.
+These headphones have good mid-range target compliance.
+The response tilts to emphasize the low-mids, so vocals and lead instruments sound full-bodied and present.
+However, the underemphasis in the high-mid weakens these same instruments, so they sound a bit distant in the higher mids.

-These headphones have impressive treble accuracy.
+These headphones have very good treble profile target compliance.
 The response is mostly flat and even, so voices and sibilants like cymbals are bright and brilliant.
-There's a slight underemphasis in the low-treble, however, which can ever-so-slightly hurt the comprehensibility of vocals and lead instruments.
+There's underemphasis in the low-treble, however, which can hurt the comprehensibility of vocals and lead instruments.
+A narrow band of emphasis in the mid-treble can cause some harmonics of cymbal hits to come across as piercing, though.

 Peaks/Dips